-- Do you perform software updates for all the Mac applications installed?
-An update tends to mitigate risk of the application freezing.
+- Have you performed software updates for all Mac applications installed?
+An update tends to help you stay away from the application freezing issues.

 Advanced (require some time, money or technical skills)

-- Have you waited til Spotlight finish indexing?
+- Have you waited till Spotlight finish indexing?
 After a system upgrade, Spotlight indexing can take 24-48 hours.
-If you use your Macbook Pro during the time, it tends to run slowly.
+If you use your MacBook Pro during the time, it tends to be slow on everything.

-- Do you regularly verify and repair disk permissions with Disk Utility?
-This makes sure your Macbook hard disk is error-free and runs dynamically.
+- Do you regularly verify and repair disk permissions with Disk Utility (see how)?
+This ensures your Mac hard disk error-free and run dynamically.
 Note: this option is only available on OS X Yosemite or earlier.
-There’s no need to do so if your MacBook has updated to El Capitan or macOS Sierra.
+There’s NO need to do so if your MacBook has updated to El Capitan or macOS Sierra.

 - Have you reset SMC and/or NVRAM?
-This would help speed up your Macbook Pro’s overall performance, especially when hardware (battery, keyboard, etc.) issues keep showing up.
+This would help speed up your MacBook Pro’s overall performance, especially when there’s hardware (battery, keyboard, etc.) issues keep showing up.